 - Care plans will be completed in the case of a diagnosed medical condition requiring specific medication or care e.g. asthma or allergies. - In cases of illness those with parental responsibility must give prior written permission for the administration of each and every medication.
 For prescribed medicines they must be in the original containers with the prescription label present.
 If they do not arrive in this form the nursery will be unable to administer the medication.
-The prescription label must clearly show the child's full name, the date and the dosage to be given. - Prescription medicine will only be given to the person named on the prescription label for the dosage stated - Those with parental responsibility of any child requiring prescription medication should allow a senior member of staff to have sight of the bottle/packet and prescription label.
+The prescription label must clearly show the child's full name, the date and the dosage to be given. - Prescription medicine will only be given to the person named on the prescription label for the dosage stated - Parents must inform a member of the senior team if their child has been prescribed an inhaler, even if it is just temporary. - Those with parental responsibility of any child requiring prescription medication should allow a senior member of staff to have sight of the bottle/packet and prescription label.
 The staff member will note the details of the administration on the appropriate form and another member of staff should check these details.
 The parent, 1st and 2nd member of staff will sign to say the details are correct. - Parents should notify us IMMEDIATELY if the child's circumstances change e.g. if the course of antibiotics changes, a new form will need to be completed.
 We will not give a different dose unless a new form is completed, e.g. a dose has been given at home, or a change in strength/dose needs to be given. - The nursery will not administer a dosage that exceeds the recommended dose on the instructions and prescription label unless accompanied by a doctor's letter - The parent must be asked when the child had last been given the medication before coming to nursery; this information will be recorded on the medication form.
 Similarly when the child is picked up, the parent or guardian will be given precise details of the times and dosage given throughout the day.
 The parent's signature will be obtained at both times